Billing Frequently Asked Questions

 There are signs in all registration areas at clinics where Facility Fees are charged.
 This information is also contained in a brochure about our billing practices, which is included in a packet given to all new patients.
 Staff in our billing office is available to answer patient questions, and we are providing registration and other clinic staff with similar information that can be given to patients to help explain these fees.

-A physical (also called a "preventive medicine visit") is a medical exam geared for the age and gender of the patient.
-It includes services to prevent or screen for illness, such as immunizations and health assessment.
+A physical (also called a "preventive medicine visit") is a comprehensive exam that reflects the age and gender of the patient.
+It often includes services to prevent or screen for illness, such as immunizations and lab tests.
 A preventive medicine exam does not include assessment of a new or existing condition.
-When a new or existing condition is identified and addressed during a preventive medicine visit, industry billing guidelines require that a separate office visit be billed.
+When a new or existing condition is identified and addressed during a preventive medicine visit, coding and billing guidelines require that a separate office visit be billed.

 Yes, however, while you are billed for both services, your charges for each are reduced so that the total amount billed is the same.
 The fee for the physical exam is reduced by the amount of the office visit.
 However, if the office visit fee is more than the physical fee, the physical is not charged.
 This pricing method was set up by Medicare.
 Because Medicare does not normally cover a preventive service visit, this pricing method reduces the out-of-pocket cost of the preventive service visit for Medicare patients.
 Even though only Medicare requires this pricing method, UW Health Physicians extends this savings to all patients.

-We suggest you ask your insurer whether your policy covers these services before you come to your physical.
-Even if both the office visit and physical are covered by your insurance, you may have out-of-pocket costs for co-pays, coinsurance, or deductibles.
-Please know that our pricing policy is intended to limit your out-of-pocket expense when both services are provided during the same visit.
+By law, most insurance policies cover preventive medicine services.
+We suggest you ask your insurer whether your policy covers office visits.
+Even if both the office visit and preventive medicine visit are covered by your insurance, you may have out-of-pocket costs for co-pays, co-insurance or deductibles.
+Receiving preventive and problem-based care may reduce the need for additional appointments.

 Because of variation among insurance plans, you should get this information directly from your health insurance company, which is required to provide this information to you.
 Check your insurance card for the appropriate number to call.